 Always be careful whenever sending personal information through email.
 This is to ensure you don’t send data to the wrong email address.
 Also, don’t give out information to just anyone who desires to get the information.

-Ensure you have strong passwords, and if possible get a password manager that you can store all your passwords.
+Ensure you have strong passwords, and if possible get a password manager where you can store all your passwords.
 This will ensure that even when a hacker gets to know your password or pin code they can’t use it against you to get access to all your accounts.
 Have unique passwords for your different accounts.

 Also, always clean your phone before selling or upgrading your phone.
 This will ensure that your important data doesn’t get to the wrong person.